160W Swamp Eye® HD Bowfishing Light: Everything You Need to Know

 How Efficient Did We Get?

 The 160W Swamp Eye® HD Bowfishing Light achieved an efficiency of 99%.
-The light output of this 160W bowfishing light is comparable to most 200+ watt LED lights, while it requires significantly less power.
+The light output of this 160W bowfishing light is comparable to most 200-250+ watt LED lights, while it requires significantly less power.
 Lights such as metal halide, halogen, or high pressure sodium are significantly less efficient.
+Our 160W Swamp Eye HD would compare to a 350-370 watt high pressure sodium, and is comparable to 400+ watt metal halide or halogen bulbs in terms of brightness.
+The biggest difference is you get a full spectrum from warm white to cool white at this brightness.

 Optimized Color Tone Adjustability

 The Swamp Eye® Lights are the pioneers of color tone adjustability.
-The ability to maximize visibility in clear or muddy water isn't new to us, but maintaining high lumen efficiencies during our re-design was a major task.
+The ability to maximize visibility in clear or muddy water isn't new to us, but maintaining high lumen efficiencies during our re-design was a major task for us to accomplish with our 160W Swamp Eye® HD Bowfishing Light.

 To accomplish this goal, we had to re-engineer the way our colors adjust and optimize our circuit boards for better electrical flow.
 In addition to this, we honed in on the most usable color temperatures that are commonly used to penetrate waters across the nation.